newrelic/rusty-hog/README.md

 FLAGS:
         --caseinsensitive    Sets the case insensitive flag for all regexes --entropy            Enables entropy scanning
-        --prettyprint        Outputs the JSON in human readable format -v, --verbose            Sets the level of debugging information -h, --help               Prints help information
+        --oauthsecret        Path to an OAuth secret file (JSON) ./clientsecret.json by default --oauthtoken         Path to an OAuth token storage file ./temp_token by default --prettyprint        Outputs the JSON in human readable format -v, --verbose            Sets the level of debugging information -h, --help               Prints help information